stellargraph/stellargraph/demos/link-prediction/graphsage/README.md

 Currently this example is tested on the CORA dataset.
 The GraphSAGE model assumes that node features are available.

-The following is the description of the dataset:
-> The Cora dataset consists of 2708 scientific publications classified into one of seven classes.
-> The citation network consists of 5429 links.
-Each publication in the dataset is described by a
-> 0/1-valued word vector indicating the absence/presence of the corresponding word from the dictionary.
-> The dictionary consists of 1433 unique words.
-The README file in the dataset provides more details.

-Download and unzip the [cora.tgz](https://linqs-data.soe.ucsc.edu/public/lbc/cora.tgz) file to a location on your computer and pass this location as a command line argument to this script.

 ## Running the notebook
 The narrated version of this example is available in the `cora-links-example.ipynb` notebook.
 To run the notebook: